GovTechSG/product-review-platform/README.md

 <img src="public/favicon.png" width="96" />

+**This project has been ported over to another repository for maintenance.
+As a result, this repo will be archived and made read-only.**

 # GRP-RoR

 Welcome!
 This document details the setting up of a development environment.
 The project uses the following frameworks: